dhis2/dhis2.github.io/_posts/2020-08-07-cross-origin-cookies.md

 authors: [austin]
 ---

-As of mid-July 2020, the Chrome stable channel [has started to disable cross-site cookies by default](https://www.chromium.org/updates/same-site).
-Mozilla Firefox has pushed this change to their [beta channel and will likely release it to the stable channel soon](https://www.chromium.org/updates/same-site).
+As of mid-July 2020, the Chrome (and Chromium) stable release channel [has started to disable cross-site cookies by default](https://www.chromium.org/updates/same-site).
+Mozilla Firefox has pushed this change to their [beta channel and will likely release it to the stable channel soon](https://hacks.mozilla.org/2020/08/changes-to-samesite-cookie-behavior/).
 This change affects any DHIS2 application running **on a different domain than the DHIS2 server instance**, including applications running on localhost in development.
 It does not affect cross-site API requests which use Basic or OAuth authentication headers, as those do not rely on cookies for authentication.

 ## What is the SameSite Cookie attribute?